Interactive ‘doing’ outperforms video-viewing to get London recycling – with a social media tool that can be tailored for any local council

 Instant Experiences is a digital advert, optimised for mobile devices, through which various types of media can be used to grab and hold the attention of an audience on the social media platform.

-As the LWARB campaign sought to give residents recycling information they would retain, an interactive experience was created for the new tool in collaboration with 22 Design, which encouraged people to scroll down and across different screens and reveal answers to questions about their borough’s recycling set-up.
+As the LWARB campaign sought to give residents recycling information they would retain, an interactive experience was created for the new tool which encouraged people to scroll down and across different screens and reveal answers to questions about their borough’s recycling set-up.
 This YouTube video shows how it works.

 And the winner is… the war on waste